robertorcosta/azure-docs.pt-br/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-load-from-azure-data-lake-store.md

 ## <a name="achievement-unlocked"></a>Missão cumprida!

-Você carregou com êxito os dados no seu data warehouse.
+Você carregou com êxito os dados no data warehouse.
 Bom trabalho!

 ## <a name="next-steps"></a>Próximas etapas